buba03/vroom/README.md

 ### yaml

-Add the car and its attributes to the `cars.yaml` file in the `resources` folder.
+Add the car and its attributes to the `cars.yaml` file in the `src/resources` folder.

 The values are percentage based (between the `min_values` and `max_values`).